mcapeltu/PSO_Spark_Scala/README.md

 --------------------------------
 2. DAPSO
 --------------------------------
-This is the distributed asynchronous implementation of the PSO explained in the paper:  "GPU-Accelerated PSO for Neural Network-Based Energy Consumption Prediction" (2024)
+The compressed file 'ANN_Energies4hour_binary-one-hot-encoding.7z' is the distributed asynchronous implementation of the PSO explained in the paper:  "GPU-Accelerated PSO for Neural Network-Based Energy Consumption Prediction" (2024).

 -------------------------